notzree/richardstore/README.md

 <img width="986" alt="image" src="https://github.com/user-attachments/assets/8420186e-c474-43a6-ab3a-593fd243d354" />

+### Heartbeats
+The datanode uses heartbeats to inform the namenode that it is alive and can handle read traffic.
+It is also what is used to transfer commands between the two nodes.
+If a datanode doesnt send a heartbeat after a specified interval, the namenode will mark that node as dead and will not direct any traffic to it until it starts sending heartbeats again.
+This and file replication allows for certain levels of fault tolerance.
+If a node is dead, other nodes can serve the same data and cover for it until the node is up.
+The namenode can also issue replication commands to datanodes.
+For example, if a file is held by 3/5 nodes in the file system, and 2 nodes go down, the namenode can detect this and when the last node sends a heartbeat, issue a replication command to duplicate the file to the other 2 nodes in the file system to ensure that the file is still held by atleast 3/5 nodes in the system.

 ### BlockReports
 Blockreports are what the datanodes use to tell the namenode what files they have.
 The namenodes upon receiving this update their internal map of file -> datanodes for future read operations.
 A blockreport is basically just a list of all of the files that a datanode has.
 An incremental block report is essentially a compressed version of the blockreport which only tracks the changes that have happened on the file system (adding/deleting a file)